"Then I'll have to do it myself" - the reason I started filming the Seto Inland Sea

 The view from the room was blocked by the high-rise office building next door, but the rooftop fitness room and infinity pool gave us a panoramic view of the cityscape of Chit Lom, the centre of Bangkok.
 I remember that despite the limited use of the pool for just an hour due to the pandemic, it was almost on hand to be private and we were able to swim quietly.

-Infinity pool on the 42nd floor
+The view from the infinity pool on the 42nd floor of the condominium.

 That time, when people were restricted from going out due to the pandemic.
 Every day I had a feeling that my heart was worn out.
 At work, I was struggling with relationships and felt mental limits.
 I go to SAMITIVEJ Hospital every day.
 I think it was due to stress that it was causing my stomach and intestines.